bgd-labs/bgd-forge-template/certora/README.md

 The Certora Prover is integrated with <a href=https://www.certora.com/gambit>Gambit</a>, an open-source Solidity mutation testing tool.
 Mutation testing can give you an estimate of the coverage of your verification.

 To run the mutation test from this directory, run:
- `certoraMutate --prover_conf certora/confs/ghost.conf --mutation_conf certora/confs/mutation.mconf`.
+ `certoraMutate --conf certora/confs/ghost.conf`.
- However, this does not generate any mutates as 'ghost.sol' is too small.
+However, this does not generate any mutants as `ghost.sol` is too small.
- `certoraMutate --prover_conf certora/confs/ghostWithERC20s.conf --mutation_conf certora/confs/mutationWithERC20.mconf ` mutates `SimpleERC20.sol`.
+ `certoraMutate --conf certora/confs/ghostWithERC20s.conf` mutates `SimpleERC20.sol`.

 ## CVL Examples and Docs